ttntm/ttntm/src/pages/interests.md

 Exploring Scotch Whisky is a rather recent interest, but one I really enjoy.
 You can find out more about this interest on my [Whisky page](/whisky/).

+## Weight Lifting

+I got into lifting weights in my early 20s, when I realized I needed to gain weight and straighten my back.
+It took me a while, but I managed to grow from borderline underweight 65 kg (at 188 cm height) to a little healthier weight of 80kg.
+University sports offers definitely helped, but the whole process took a while because I didn't want to join a gym and preferred working out at home.
+Other things eventually became more important, and I spent many sedentary years, mostly seated at a desk, or on a couch.

+I got back into lifting in mid 2024, after a new gym opened around the corner, voiding any excuse to stay lazy.
+After about 3 months, I'm very satisfied with my progress - I tried a couple of different programs, but eventually settled for GZCLP, which works really well for me so far.

 ## The Rest

 These might turn into more detailed sections over time: